zbynekdrlik/obs-yt-player/phases/Phase-14-Modular-Architecture-Redesign.md

 # Phase 14: Modular Architecture Redesign

+## ⚠️ CRITICAL IMPLEMENTATION NOTE ⚠️

+**This phase MUST be implemented ON TOP OF the existing main branch functionality, NOT as a replacement.**

+All existing features from the main branch (v3.4.x) must be preserved:
+- Full video downloading with yt-dlp
+- Gemini AI metadata extraction with fallback parsing
+- Audio normalization to -14 LUFS
+- Complete playback control (continuous, single, loop modes)
+- Title display with opacity animation
+- Audio-only mode support
+- All error handling and edge cases

+The goal is to REFACTOR the existing code into a modular architecture while maintaining 100% feature parity.

 ## Version Target: 4.0.0

 ## Overview
 This phase aims to solve the recurring issues with multi-instance support by implementing a cleaner, more maintainable shared modules architecture.
 The key insight is to minimize the main script file and maximize the use of shared, well-isolated modules.

+**Implementation Approach**: Take the existing ytfast.py and its modules from main branch and refactor them into the new architecture, preserving ALL functionality.

 ## Important Migration Notes